lcostash/bfi/README.md

 You can find a list of all available types and authors along with corresponding id here:
 * https://content-store.explore.bfi.digital/api/types
 * https://content-store.explore.bfi.digital/api/authors

+## Disclaimer

+The licence is MIT licensed.
+All content, API endpoints and logo have protected by [BFI](https://www.bfi.org.uk/).